trustyai-explainability/vllm_judge/docs/guide/basic-evaluation.md

     scale=(1, 10),
     examples=[
         {
-            "response": "This doesn't work.
+            "content": "This doesn't work.
 Fix it.",
             "score": 2,
             "reasoning": "Too vague and dismissive"
         },
         {
-            "response": "Line 5 has a syntax error.
+            "content": "Line 5 has a syntax error.
 Try adding a closing parenthesis.", "score": 8,
             "reasoning": "Specific, actionable, and helpful"
         }